 Columbia Heights is a medium-sized city located in the state of Minnesota.
 With a population of 21,835 people and six constituent neighborhoods, Columbia Heights is the 53rd largest community in Minnesota.

-Unlike some cities, Columbia Heights isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Columbia Heights are a mix of both white- and blue-collar jobs.
-Overall, Columbia Heights is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Columbia Heights who work in office and administrative support (14.14%), sales jobs (10.20%), and food service (9.52%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Columbia Heights is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Columbia Heights is a city of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Columbia Heights who work in office and administrative support (11.04%), sales jobs (10.67%), and management occupations (8.14%).

 Also of interest is that Columbia Heights has more people living here who work in computers and math than 95% of the places in the US.

-The percentage of adults in Columbia Heights who are college-educated is close to the national average for all communities of 21.84%: 20.83% of the adults in Columbia Heights have a bachelor's degree or advanced degree.
+The percentage of people in Columbia Heights who are college-educated is somewhat higher than the average US community of 21.84%: 28.32% of adults in Columbia Heights have at least a bachelor's degree.

-The per capita income in Columbia Heights in 2010 was $24,355, which is middle income relative to Minnesota and the nation.
-This equates to an annual income of $97,420 for a family of four.
+The per capita income in Columbia Heights in 2018 was $32,528, which is upper middle income relative to Minnesota and the nation.
+This equates to an annual income of $130,112 for a family of four.
 However, Columbia Heights contains both very wealthy and poor people as well.

 Columbia Heights is an extremely ethnically-diverse city.
 The people who call Columbia Heights home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Columbia Heights residents report their race to be White, followed by Black or African-American.
-Columbia Heights also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.41% of the city’s residents.
-Important ancestries of people in Columbia Heights include Norwegian, Swedish, Irish, and Polish.
+Important ancestries of people in Columbia Heights include German, Irish, Norwegian, Polish, and Swedish.

 The most common language spoken in Columbia Heights is English.
 Other important languages spoken here include Spanish and African languages.